Skparab1/encryption-code-gui/README.md

     - unfreeze colors when reset all settings is unoperational - will do soon hang on
     - FIX THIS BUG: mac backspace key renders "Backpace" - mostly fixed
       - removes last 9 letters if 'Backspace" is found
-      - still needs to b
+      - still needs to be tested on mac mini+safari
     - when account session expires, give option to log in - Yeah doing
   - CLOSED
     - add Mousedragged to slider bar - DONE